kaslusimoes/MSc-Thesis/source/80_entropicdynamics.md

 The learning situation described by $\model$ can be interpreted as follows: consider a pair of vectors (*perceptrons*) $\mathbf{J}, \mathbf{B}\in \mathbb{R}^K$ where $\mathbf{B}$ is called professor and $\mathbf{J}$ is called student.
 The student $\mathbf{J}$ will learn to imitate the professor $\mathbf{B}$ through examples $(\xi_\mu, \sigma_\mu)$, where $\xi_\mu \in \mathbb{R}^K$ is typically called an issue and $\tau_\mu = \mathrm{sign}(\mathbf{B}\cdot \xi_\mu)$ is the professor's opinion over the respective question.
 The student assumes the opinion can be corrupted by a multiplicative noise $\varepsilon$ (a distrust) when it is received from the professor.
 The set of $n$ pairs issue-opinion $\mathcal{D}_n = \{ (\xi_\mu, \sigma_\mu)_{\mu=1}^n \}$ is called learning set at time $n$.

-As we have already laid out our inference problem in section [@sec:bayeslearn] and solved it for the gaussian parametric family in section [@sec:bayesgausslearn], all that is left is to calculate the free energy $-\log Z_n$.
+As we have already laid out our inference problem in [@sec:bayeslearn] and solved it for the gaussian parametric family in [@sec:bayesgausslearn], all that is left is to calculate the free energy $-\log Z_n$.

 \begin{align}
      Z_{n+1} &= \int \mathrm{d}\xx\ P(\mathcal{D}_{n+1}| \xx) P(\xx| \theta_n) = \int \mathrm{d}\mathbf{B}\ P(\xi) P(\sigma| \xi, \mathbf{B}) Q_n(\mathbf{B}) \\